 Most importantly, we lost our email list.
 We lost all of you who have signed up for the last 18 months.
 That is the saddest thing out of all this.
 We lost you.
 So, we will be eliciting for emails again.

-New Host, More Stable Website
+Better Host, Different Philosophy, More Stable Website

 We selected a pretty secure website host.
 We decided years ago to use WordPress as our Database.
 Not because I like WordPress.
 But I felt it is a pretty robust little package to base a website on.
 However, without constant attention, it is easily hackable.
 When we began Divinely Gluten Free two years ago, we were on a host that swore it was the best.
 I knew within three days I had made a huge mistake, but we stayed there.
 We have now payed the price for that mistake.